RSDKModding/Sonic-Mania-Decompilation/README.md

 # Additional Tweaks
 * Added a built-in mod loader and API calls to enable a much smoother modding experience.
-* Added support for targeting RSDKv5U rather than standalone RSDKv5
 * Added support for building almost all released versions of the game.
 Including: 1.00 (Console initial release), 1.03 (PC initial release) & 1.06 (Plus update)

 # How to Build